chienius/wakeup/README.md

 Finally, copy and run the code seperately on `target` and `server`.

-Navigate to your `server`'s HTTP server and login use the token specified in `./wakeup/config.py`.
+Navigate to your `server`'s HTTP server and login using the token specified in `./wakeup/config.py`.
 Done!